lucasikruger/arduino-control-system-for-chorizos/README.md

+# CHORIZOMETRO CONTROLLER V1.

+This is a personal project to create a humedity and temperature controller for argentinian chorizo preparation.

+# Werhe to run the project

+The project was thought to be used in a arduino UNO.
+The electronic components used were:

+- Shield de Keypad + Pantalla LCD 16x2
+- DHT 22
+- 4 Relays module

-# arduino-control-system-for-chorizos
+# MAIN FUNCTIONs

-This is a project in wich i developed a control system for the chorizo's drie process.
-It has temperature and humedity control directly connected with relays to mantain the enviroment good.
-It has 2 timers connected to two other relays.
-Everrthing could be seted up from the same device throuh the screen and bottons.
+It will control the temperature and the humedity via two values.
+The value and the variation.
+If the meassured value is less than value-var, one relay will be put on to do some action in real world to increment the value.
+So we will use cold/hit to control temperature.
+And air/hum to control humidity.